-Mr. Randy Hain is the Managing Partner of Bell Oaks Executive Search in Atlanta and actively serves on a number of non-profit boards in the Atlanta community.
-He is the Senior Editor for The Integrated Catholic Life which he co-founded with Deacon Mike Bickerstaff in 2010.
-Randy is a co-founder of the Annual Atlanta Catholic Business Conference, the Catholic Business Cafe and leads the St. Peter Chanel Business Association (Faith at Work) Ministry.
+Mr. Randy Hain is a Partner of Bell Oaks Executive Search in Atlanta as well as the Founder and President of Serviam Access Consulting/Coaching (www.serviamaccess.com) and actively serves on a number of non-profit boards in the Atlanta community.
+He is the Senior Editor for the Integrated Catholic Life™ which he co-founded with Deacon Mike Bickerstaff in 2010.
+Randy is a co-founder of the Annual Atlanta Catholic Business Conference, the Catholic Business Cafe and leads the St. Peter Chanel Faith at Work Ministry.

-His first book, entitled “The Catholic Briefcase: Tools for Integrating Faith and Work”, was released in late November 2011 by Liguori Publications.
+His first book, The Catholic Briefcase: Tools for Integrating Faith and Work, was released in late November, 2011 by Liguori Publications.
 The book provides practical advice on how to integrate the Catholic faith with our work and offers inspiration through the examples of real Catholics in the workplace.
-The Catholic Briefcase was voted the Best Catholic Book of 2011 in the About.com Catholicism Reader’s Choice Awards.
+The Catholic Briefcase was voted the Best Catholic Book of 2011 in the About.com Reader’s Choice Awards.

-A convert to the Catholic Faith in 2006, Randy and his wife have been married for 18 years and have two sons.
+A convert to the Catholic Faith in 2006, Randy and his wife have been married for 19 years and have two sons.

 I don’t know about you, but I rarely get through the day without feeling beaten up a little by the demands and pervasive negative influence of the world.
 It is difficult to find peace and block out the noise.
 I am challenged to avoid committing the same venial sins over and over each day.
 When […]